Rower Megan Del Pozzi representing WCC at NCAA Student-Athlete Leadership Forum

 “I’m really excited to see all the student-athletes and see how some universities run their athletic department,” Del Pozzi said.
 “I think it would be really fun and it’s a chance to learn and meet with 250 other student athletes.”

 Andrews also said that Del Pozzi’s dedication goes above and beyond in terms of her willingness to jump into as many things as she can commit herself to.
 Not only is Del Pozzi a part of the student-athlete advisory committee (SAAC), but she was also recently appointed by University President Fr.
-Mark Poorman to serve on the Presidential Advisory Committee for Athletics.
+Mark Poorman to serve for the Presidential Advisory Committee for Athletics.

 Support, careers and beyond